Partitioned Least Squares: Introduction

 The newly introduced problem is not easy to solve and indeed we will prove the non-convexity of the objective, and the NP-completeness of the problem itself.
 In Section~\ref{sec:algorithms} we introduce two possible algorithms to solve the problem.
 One is based on an Alternate Convex Search method~\citep{wendell1976minimization}, where the optimization of the parameters is iterative and can get trapped into local minima; the other is based on a reformulation of the original problem into an exponential number of sub-problems, where the exponent is the cardinality $K$ of the partition.
 We prove convergence of the alternating least square algorithm and the global optimality of the result returned by the second approach.
 We also provide guidance for building a branch and bound~\citep{lawler1966branch} solution that might be useful when the cardinality of the partition is too large to use the exact algorithm.

 We test the two algorithms on several datasets.
 Our experiments include data extracted from the analysis of chemical compounds~\citep{caron13block} in a particular setting where this kind of analysis already proved to be of value to practitioners, and a number of datasets having a large amount of features which we selected from the UCI repository~\citep{dua2019uci}: in this latter case the number, size, and composition of the partition has been decided arbitrarily just to experiment with the provided algorithms.
 Our experimental results show that the exact algorithm is usually a good choice, the non-exact algorithm being preferable when high accuracy is not required and/or the cardinality of the partition is too large.
+Finally, we present and discuss the application of our algorithms to the problem of predicting house prices, showing that the solution provided by our approach leads to more interpretable and actionable results with respect to a least squares model.

 While to the best of our knowledge the regression problem and the algorithms we present are novel, there has been previous work dealing with alternative formulations to the linear regression problem.
 Some of them have shown to be of great practical use and have received attention from both researchers and practitioners.